jbarlo/SENG299Project/README.md

 Navigate to the working directory in the command window using the prompt:
 ``mypath/SENG299Project``

+Use the command ``npm start`` to start the server.

-The message: ``Listening on port 30000`` will appear in the command prompt window when you are successfully connected to the server.
+The message: ``Listening on port 3000`` will appear in the command prompt window when the server is running successfully.

 ###Opening the App
-Navigate to: http://roberts.seng.uvic.ca:30000 in your web browser to view the app, and play Go!
+By default, navigate to: localhost:3000 in your web browser to view the app, and play Go!
+This port number is likely changed when running on the UVic Roberts Server.

-*Note: In order to play in AI mode, it is necessary to either be directly in the engineering network, or using remote access*
+*Note: In order to play in AI mode, it is necessary to either be directly in the UVic engineering network, or using remote access*

 ###Contributors
 Isaac Streight, Keiran Reilly, James Barlow, Mitchel Wong, Courtney Maricle